 This recipe uses the same little Williams-Sonoma tart pan I used earlier for Crustless Breakfast Tarts with Mushrooms and Goat Cheese and Southwestern Crustless Breakfast Tarts, but if you don’t have that type of tart pan you can use a jumbo muffin pan and just make a slightly thicker tart.

 And of course these lovely breakfast tarts with summer flavors are my Meatless Monday offering for this week.
 (You can use that link to find lots more Meatless Monday ideas in the recipes-by-photos index, or visit my Meatless Monday Pinterest Board to see more ideas from Kalyn’s Kitchen and other bloggers.)

-> Take goat cheese out of the fridge and let it soften while you cut thin slices of tomatoes and thin half-slices of fresh mozzarella.
-When the cream cheese is soft, mix in half-and-half, Spike Seasoning, Italian Herb Blend, and black pepper, then mix in the eggs.
-(This photo doesn't have all the egg mixed in, BAD blogger!)
+Take goat cheese out of the fridge and let it soften while you cut thin slices of tomatoes and thin half-slices of fresh mozzarella.
+When the goat cheese is soft, mix in half-and-half, Spike Seasoning, Italian Herb Blend, and black pepper, then mix in the eggs.
+(This photo doesn’t have all the egg mixed in, BAD blogger!)

-> Divide the egg mixture among 6 tart wells and put the tarts in the oven to start baking at 375F/190C.
+Divide the egg mixture among 6 tart wells and put the tarts in the oven to start baking at 375F/190C.
 While the tarts bake about 10 minutes, slice up about 10-15 basil leaves.
 (I used my favorite Herb Scissors to cut the basil.)
 When the egg mixture starts to get firm, remove tarts from the oven and carefully lay on the mozzarella slices, then the thin tomato slices.
 Bake 10-12 minutes more, or until the cheese is melted and the tomatoes are slightly roasted.
 Switch the oven to broil and broil the tarts 2-3 minutes, or until the top is lightly browned and tomatoes are slightly shriveled.